 Natural hair transplantation results come from copying nature, hair for hair.

 By relocating these carefully prepared bald-resistant follicular units from the back and sides of the scalp, physicians doing "follicular unit hair transplantation" recreate a natural pattern of hair in the balding areas.

-To do this properly is a very time consuming process.
-It requires a team of skilled and meticulous medical technicians working closely with the hair transplant physician.
+To do this properly is a very time-consuming process.
+It requires a team of skilled and meticulous medical technicians working closely with the hair transplant surgeon.

-By carefully trimming donor tissue into the naturally occurring follicular units under magnification (using high powered microscopes) the maximum number of intact and undamaged grafts are produced from a given amount of donor tissue.
-And since a patient’s donor tissue is limited, this enables the balding patient to ultimately achieve the fullest coverage possible.
+By carefully trimming donor tissue into the naturally occurring follicular units under magnification (using high-powered microscopes), the maximum number of intact and undamaged grafts are produced from a given amount of donor tissue.
+And since a patient's donor tissue is limited, the balding patient can ultimately achieve the fullest coverage possible.

 Hair Transplant Videos

-The follicular unit hair transplant also looks natural after only one surgical session.
-Additional procedures are only needed to increase the density of the hair transplant or to address additional areas of balding if the hair loss progressed.
+The follicular unit hair transplant looks natural after only one surgical session.
+Additional procedures are only needed to increase the density of the hair transplant or to address additional areas of balding if the hair loss progresses.

-This is in stark contrast to mini-micrograft procedures, where one session will generally not “stand on its own” and where additional surgical sessions are required in order to refine or soften the appearance of the previous hair transplants.
+This is in stark contrast to mini-micrograft procedures, where one session will generally not "stand on its own," Additional surgical sessions are required to refine or soften the appearance of the previous hair transplants.

 If these follicular units are damaged during removal or dissection, the hair may grow poorly.